Throop, Dorset: Throop Ford and the Pig Shoot

 The track on the opposite bank leads on to a second ford, still intact, across the Leaden Stour.
 This is known locally as Pansy's Bathing Place, named after the golden retriever of Dr and Mrs James Fisher, who have lived in Throop (in Throop House and latterly in Throop Mill Cottage) since 1959.
 Pansy loved swimming in this ford.

 Politics

 Local Government

 Throop is part of the Muscliff and Strouden Park ward for elections to Bournemouth, Christchurch and Poole Council which elect three councillors.
-As of 2021, the three elected councillors are Derek Borthwick (Conservative), Kieron Wilson (Independent) and Lisa Northover (Independent).
+As of 2023, the three elected councillors are Brian George Castle (Independent), Kieron Wilson (Independent) and Lisa Northover (Independent).

 Throop is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.
-As of 2021, the current Member of Parliament (MP) for Bournemouth East is Tobias Ellwood.
+As of 2023, the current Member of Parliament (MP) for Bournemouth East is Tobias Ellwood.

 Parish Council

 On 1 April 2019, campaigners submitted a petition with close to 300 signatures, asking for the creation of a parish council.
 This would allow locals to have more of a say with issues in their area.

 On 1 April 2021, two years after the petition was submitted, Throop and Holdenhurst Village Council was formed.